rnobili1986/Enterprise-Api-Skeleton/README.md

 # Enterprise-Api-Skeleton: .NET Identity & Zero-Trust Foundation

-This repository provides a foundational architecture for **mission-critical** systems requiring the highest security standards in identity management and data integrity.
-Unlike standard authentication implementations, this boilerplate introduces an **End-to-End (E2E) encryption** layer for sensitive payloads, following **Zero-Knowledge** principles.
+This repository provides a **foundational architecture** for systems requiring high security standards in identity management and data integrity.

+> [!IMPORTANT]
+> **Project Status: Basic Skeleton.** This is a structural mockup and foundational boilerplate.
+It is designed to serve as a starting point for developers to build upon, not as a plug-and-play production-ready product without further implementation.

 ## 🚀 Architecture & Principles